The Brown Scapular is a sacramental sign of special devotion to Our Lady. Do you wear a scapular? Should you? Read more below!

-The scapular originated hundreds of years ago as two large pieces of cloth, attached at the shoulders with narrow strips, that covered the front and back of a monk’s habit.
 The word ‘scapular’ is derived from the Latin word ‘scapula’, or shoulder blade.
-It was originally worn for the practical purpose of preserving the habit from dirt and wear, but over the centuries became associated with specific devotions, and is now worn in smaller form as a sacramental of the Church.
+The scapular originated hundreds of years ago as two large pieces of cloth, attached at the shoulders by narrow strips, which covered the front and back of a monk’s habit.
+It was originally worn for the practical purpose of preserving the habit from dirt and wear, eventually becoming part of the habit itself.

-There are more than a dozen types of scapulars approved by the Church: white scapulars, green scapulars and many others, each associated with a different devotion to Our Lady, Our Lord, a saint, a Religious Order, etc., and worn as a sign of special consecration to that devotion.
+There are now more than a dozen types of scapulars approved by the Church: brown scapulars, white scapulars, green scapulars, and many others, each associated with a different devotion to Our Lady, Our Lord, a saint, a religious order, etc., and worn as a sign of special consecration to that devotion.

-The first, and still the most popular scapular, is the Brown Scapular of Our Lady of Mt.
+The original, and still the most popular scapular, is the Brown Scapular of Our Lady of Mt.
 Carmel.

-According to tradition, in the year 1251 a Carmelite superior general by the name of St. Simon Stock lived in Cambridge, England.
-St. Simon was praying during this time for heavenly intercession for his Order, as the Carmelites were facing trials and oppression.
+According to tradition, in the year 1251 a Carmelite superior general living in Cambridge, England, St. Simon Stock, was praying for heavenly intercession for his order, as the Carmelites were facing trials and oppression at the time.

-On July 16th, 1251, he received an apparition from Our Lady.
+On July 16th, 1251, he received a visit from Our Lady in answer to his prayers.
 She handed him a Brown Scapular, saying,

-Members of the Confraternity should devoutly wear the Scapular as a visible sign of devotion to Our Lady, with a commitment to regular prayer, frequent reception of Holy Communion, and daily recitation of one of the Hours of the Divine Office, or the Psalms, or the rosary, or other equivalent prayers.
+Members of the Confraternity should devoutly wear the Brown Scapular as a visible sign of devotion to Our Lady, with a commitment to regular prayer, frequent reception of Holy Communion, and daily recitation of one of the Hours of the Divine Office (such as Morning Prayer, Evening Prayer, or Night Prayer), or the Psalms, or the rosary, or other equivalent devotional prayers.
 For more information, read A Catechesis on the Brown Scapular prepared by the Carmelites in celebration of the 750th anniversary of the Brown Scapular.

-Any priest may bless your Scapular and enroll you in the Brown Scapular Confraternity with the following words:
+Any priest may bless your scapular and invest you in the Brown Scapular Confraternity with the following words (these instructions may also be included when you purchase a Brown Scapular here).

 Priest: Show us, O Lord, Thy mercy.